guptavasu1213/Porfolio-Website/README.md

-# porfolio-website
+# Porfolio Website

 This repository contains the code for my portfolio website I have designed and created from scratch.
-The website is currently hosted at: https://guptavasu1213.github.io/Porfolio-Website/
+The website is hosted at: https://vasugupta.ca/

 ## Prerequisites